vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to the Target at University Avenue to get cleaning supplies.
 I finished checkout at 2:28 PM.

+## Monday December 21

+In the afternoon, around 2 PM, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
+The waiter was the usual male one.

+## Tuesday December 22

+At 11 AM, a person came to take a look at the vacant room, with an eye toward a move-in in the near term.
+I wore a surgical mask while interacting with him.